 “I like you too, Betty.”

 “Bye, kid.
 Thanks for everything.”
-She said it like she knew this was the last day we’d have together.
+She said it like she knew this was the last day we’d ever have together.

-Days later, we were in lockdown, suffering from a terrible outbreak of COVID-19 that would last through the winter.
+Days later, we were in lockdown, suffering from a terrible outbreak of COVID-19 that would last well into next year's January.
 Shifts were limited to standing in doorways in full PPE asking if snacks could be fetched.
 We looked like Martians watering potato plants.
 It was pathetic.
-Most residents didn’t even acknowledge our knocks, going so far as to lock their doors to avoid facing the awful truth.
+Most of my residents didn’t even acknowledge my knocks, going so far as to lock their doors to avoid facing the awful truth.

 “You got any rum, Buzz?”

-“I’ll tip you if you’ve got rum.”
+“Mm.
+I’ll tip you if you’ve got any rum.”

 “I don’t drink rum at work, Betty.”

 “Mm.
-You’re sure you’re Irish?”
+You sure you’re Irish?”

-She laughed at her own joke and then coughed on her own laugh.
+She laughed at her own joke, and then coughed on her own laugh.
 Her roommate rolled her eyes and muttered something under her breath.
 Betty didn’t pay her any mind.

 Betty died in December.
 I wish we had more time.

 I don’t know if I’ll ever be back, but it was home for a while.
-For a while, she was everything.